Logo

-Billy Idol first achieved fame in the 1970s emerging from the London punk rock scene as the lead singer of the group Generation X Subsequently, he embarked on a solo career which led to international recognition and made Idol a lead artist during the MTV-driven "Second British Invasion" in the US.
+Billy Idol achieved fame in the 1970s on the London punk rock scene as the lead singer of Generation X Billy Idol later embarked on a solo career which led to international recognition and made him a lead artist during the MTV-driven "Second British Invasion" in America.

 2.